2017 NBA Finals: Game 4

-The Cleveland Cavaliers led wire-to-wire as they avoided a Finals sweep by Golden State to rout the Warriors 137–116, ending Golden State's NBA postseason record winning streak at 15 games to start the 2017 playoffs.
+The Cavaliers led wire-to-wire as they avoided a Finals sweep by Golden State to rout the Warriors 137–116, ending Golden State's NBA postseason record winning streak at 15 games to start the 2017 playoffs.
 The game was notable for shattering a number of NBA Finals records.
-The Cavs scored 49 points in the first quarter, the most points of any period in a Finals game, en route to scoring 86 points for the first half, which was the most points scored in a half.
-They also hit 13 three-pointers in the first half, which broke the Finals record for most threes in a half set last game by the Warriors.
+Cleveland scored 49 points in the first quarter, the most points of any period in an NBA Finals game, en route to scoring 86 points for the first half, which was the most points scored in a half.
+They also hit 13 three-pointers in the first half, which broke the NBA Finals record for most threes in a half set last game by the Warriors.
 The Cavaliers finished the game with 24 three-pointers, which easily broke the Finals record for the most threes in a game set by the Warriors in Game 2.
-Both the Cavaliers and Warriors combined to score a total of 154 points in the first half, which is another Finals record for most points by any two teams in a half.
+Both teams combined to score a total of 154 points in the first half, which is another Finals record for most points by any two teams in a half.

 LeBron James tallied his ninth triple-double of the Finals (31 points, 10 rebounds, 11 assists), surpassing Magic Johnson for the most triple-doubles in a championship series.
 His highlight of the game came three minutes into the third quarter when he threw a pass off the backboard to himself, finishing with a powerful dunk.
 James also passed Michael Jordan for third all-time in points scored in the Finals.
 Kyrie Irving led all scorers with 40 points, breaking out of a shooting slump from behind the arc by going 7-for-12.
 Kevin Love added 23 points on 6-of-8 from downtown, and J. R. Smith had 15 points, all on 5-of-9 from three-point range, including a deep shot from 30 feet in the second quarter to beat the shot clock buzzer.
 Kevin Durant scored 35 points to lead the Warriors, but their other three superstars were held to under 20 points each as Stephen Curry, Klay Thompson, and Draymond Green managed 14, 13, and 16 points respectively.
-Cleveland trails the Finals, 3–1, as the series shifts back to Oakland.
+Cleveland trailed the Finals 3–1 as the series shifted back to Oakland.